10 Ways to Keep Your Heart Healthy

 10. Monitor blood sugar and cholesterol levels

-High blood sugar and elevated cholesterol levels can increase the risk of heart disease and other complications.
+High blood sugar and elevated levels on a cholesterol test can increase the risk of heart disease and other complications.
 By making dietary changes, incorporating regular exercise into your routine and doing periodic blood tests, you can help keep your blood sugar and cholesterol levels in check.
 It's important to work closely with your healthcare team to develop a personalized plan for monitoring and managing your blood sugar and cholesterol levels to support optimal heart health.

 1. How can I count my calorie intake and expenditure?